xgillard/corpus_generator/README.md

 openssl req -new -newkey rsa:2048 -nodes -keyout linfo2263.key -out linfo2263.csr
 ```
 2. Have your certificate request (csr) signed by the admins
-3. Update the file `Rocket.toml` make sure the tls configurations points towards
+3. Upload them on the remote VM and pass their path as argument on the command
-   your signed certificate.
+   line while launching the server